-The University offers a variety of courses in a oneweek modular format the week before each semester.
+The University sometimes offers a variety of courses in a one-week modular format the week before a semester.
 These are weeks of concentrated study which employ adjunct faculty from across the church who share their knowledge and experience with students.
 Students complete pre-course and post-course assignments to make these weeks valuable learning experiences.